It’s finally here, your first look at the Pioneer CDJ 3000!

 The overall build quality comes as no surprise with a familiar ‘Pioneer feel’ throughout.
 The CDJ 3000 even retains the notch on the top plate where the CD drive would usually be found, an odd design choice given the lack of an optical drive in the new players.

-The new Gigabit Ethernet connection inside the CDJ 3000 enables higher data transfer speeds between Pro-Link devices.
+The new Gigabit Ethernet connection gives the CDJ-3000 internet access for Beatport Streaming and Rekordbox Cloud Sync and enables higher data transfer speeds between Pro-Link devices.
 The new port enables playback and sharing of audio files from USB devices and SD cards on up to six CDJ-3000 units with rapid performance.
 Thanks to this and the new MPU inside the players tracks with all 8 hot cues set and multiple memory points now instantly load upon selection.
 No more waiting around for each hot cue to load!

 There is now a lockable power cable to stop any unwanted disconnections, plus a digital output and RCA output on the back alongside a USB 3 for connecting to a laptop.